jlangvand/CLI-Tool/README.md

 The code is a little unpolished still, but I'll try to tidy it up and improve the documentation a bit.

+Javadoc hosted by Jitpack can be found [here](https://javadoc.jitpack.io/no/iskra/CLI-Tool/1.0.2/javadoc/)

 ## Importing

 The library is hosted on [Jitpack](https://jitpack.io/#no.iskra/CLI-Tool).
 Gradle example: